Arvest Bank Theatre at the Midland

 In 1966, American Multi-Cinema bought the theatre.
 A company known then for its innovations with smaller, twinned theaters now operated one of the largest movie palaces on earth.

-The renamed Midland Theatre was listed on the National Registry of Historic Places in 1977 and stopped showing movies in its 3-screens on September 24, 1981.
+The Midland Theatre was listed on the National Registry of Historic Places on September 28, 1977 and stopped showing movies in its 3-screens on September 24, 1981.
 The drapes in the main auditorium have been removed and it became a venue for stage shows, concerts, and other peforming arts.

-It remains one of the grandest movie palaces ever built in the United States and a testament to the heralded work of Thomas Lamb.
+It remains one of the grandest movie palaces ever built in the United States and a testament to the heralded work of Thomas White Lamb.

 It was closed on May 13, 2006 for a major refurbishment, re-opening on September 9, 2008.
 By October 2016 it was known as the Arvest Bank Theatre at the Midland.